Brazilian semi-ornamental rock basalt

 In the State of Rio Grande do Sul, south Brazil, there are early Cretaceous rhyolitic pyroclastic flow deposits characterised by ultra-high grade welding and extremely developed secondary flow.
 They are underlain generally by early cretaceous Parana Flood Basalt (about 125 Ma), but sometimes intercalate basaltic lava flows between their cooling units.
 The total thickness of the pyroclastic flow deposits is about 350 m at Atlantic coast region, but it becomes thinner to the west, and finally they disappear in an interior region of South American Continent.
 The eruption centre is supposed to be present in Namibia, West Africa.
 At least five cooling units of the pyroclastic flows have been recognised and each one is little more than 50 m thick.

-The lithological aspects and construction material utilities of this welded tuff is highly variable within one cooling unit according to the level (Fig. 1).
+The lithological aspects and construction material utilities of this welded tuff is highly variable within one cooling unit according to the level.
 The basal part of a cooling unit is composed of glassy obsidian.
 In this part, the rocks are physically brittle, and vertical fractures are well developed.
 Therefore, the rocks are not suitable for noble construction material or road gravel.
 However, because of its deeply black colour (Brightness=18, after quantitative rock colour evaluation of Motoki), they are applied to the construction of multi-colour wall and ornamental pavement (Fig. 2).
 The middle-upper part of a cooling unit is of dark grey (Brightness = 45) and mechanically hard and solid.
 In some few localities, there are highly developed sub-horizontal parallel fractures originated probably from secondary flowage of the welded tuff.
 This part is useful for exploitation of rocks as construction material, and many quarries are in operation.
 The materials called commercially as basalt in the markets correspond to the rocks of this level.
 Because of weathering and consequent iron mineral decomposition, a part of the rock is coloured in light yellow to dark red.
-They are applied to semi-ornamental use (Fig. 2).
+They are applied to semi-ornamental use.
 However, in many places the above-mentioned sub-horizontal fractures are less developed, being useless for semi-ornamental rock exploitation.
 Therefore, the rocks are crushed to make high-quality gravel.
 At the top level of a cooling unit, the rocks became darker in colour and mechanically less resistant.
 They are extracted as low-quality gravel.

 Before 20th century, basalt was extracted and used only for bulk block use, as territory division walls.
 Entering into the 20th century, commercial mining and civil engineering applications started, e.g. urban street pavement and wall construction.
 Nova Prata city, State of Rio Grande do Sul, is the centre of basalt production.
-At present, Nova Prata and the neighbouring 16 municipalities have more than 400 basalt quarries in operation.
-Most of them are of small family business scale, but a dozen of them are of large enterprise scale.